kotarak/vimpire/README.markdown

 Otherwise the filetype is not activated, and hence VimClojure doesn't work.

+The following assumes a standard installation.
+If you have installed Vim (or are installing VimClojure) in a non-standard way, I trust that you know what you are doing.

 # Online Documentation

 Please refer to the online documentation in the doc folder for further